The management regrets to inform you . . .

 Technology breakdowns happen.
 Be flexible (don’t freak out if our learning management site goes down) and aware (backup your files–try Dropbox–and use anti-virus software) in order to keep our stress level as low as possible.

-The NCSU is committed to providing reasonable accommodations for all persons with disabilities.
-This syllabus is available in alternate formats upon request.
+I am uncomfortable requiring documentation for disabilities.
 Students with disabilities who need accommodations in this course must contact the me at the beginning of the semester to discuss needed accommodations.
 I have found that I can reasonably work with most folks for accommodations that work with their needs.
-I am uncomfortable requiring documentation but should you need it for other classes students who need accommodations can be registered with Student Disability Services, Student Resource Center Room 132, phone (407) 823-2371, TTY/TDD only phone (407) 823-2116.
+If you need something, let me know and I will do my best to the best educational experiences I can for you.

 This course may contain copyright protected materials such as audio or video clips, images, text materials, etc. These items are being used with regard to the Fair Use doctrine in order to add value to the learning environment.
 Please do not copy, duplicate, download or distribute these items.
 The use of these materials is strictly reserved for this online classroom environment and your use only.
 All copyright materials are credited to the copyright holder.